NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 With NativeScript 6 and above, the framework is automatically adding `nativescript-dev-webpack` (as a `devDependency`) and creating a default `webpack.config.js` configuration file.
 The Webpack application bundling and developer workflow are enabled by default, and no further setup steps are required.

 > **Note:** For projects created with an older version of NativeScript (version 5.x.x and prior), you can run the `tns migrate` command to add the Webpack dependencies and configuration files.
+Detailed instructions for installing, configuring and using Webpack with NativeScript CLI 5.x and below can be found [here](https://github.com/NativeScript/docs/blob/5.4/docs/performance-optimizations/bundling-with-webpack.md)

 ## How nativescript-dev-webpack Works